Dinornis: Description

 The feet were large and powerful, and could probably deliver a powerful kick if threatened.
 The birds had long, strong necks and broad sharp beaks that would have allowed them to eat vegetation from subalpine herbs through to tree branches.
 In relation to its body, the head was small, with a pointed, short, flat and somewhat curved beak.

 The North Island giant moa tended to be larger than the South Island giant moa.

 Taxonomy

-The cladogram below follows a 2009 analysis by Bunce et al.:
+The cladogram below follows a 2009 analysis by Bunce and colleagues: